 D. C. Buschmann is a mostly retired freelance editor residing in Carmel, Indiana, with her bossy miniature schnauzers, Cupcake and Coco.
 Her work has appeared on four continents, including Rat’s Ass Review, Flying Island, Odd Magazine, Lamar University’s Wise Ass Anthology, Kurt Vonnegut Museum and Library’s 2018 So it Goes, and others.
 In 2016, she was a finalist both in the Alex Albright Creative Nonfiction Prize contest and in the Pride in Poetry Prize contest.
 Her first chapbook, Schnauzer Talk, is forthcoming in 2019.

-Elaine Sorrentino is the Communications Director at South Shore Conservatory in Hingham, MA, where she enjoys creating promotional and first-person content for press and for a blog called SSC Musings.
-Her poetry has been published in Minerva Rising, won the August 2018 Wilda Morris poetry challenge, awarded honorable mention in the June 2018 poetry challenge.
-Her non-fiction piece, titled “It’s All About Attitude,” took grand prize in the Write a DearReader Contest at reader advisory blog, DearReader.com.
+Elaine Sorrentino is Communications Director at South Shore Conservatory in Hingham, MA, where she creates promotional and first-person content for press and for a blog called SSC Musings.
+Her poetry has been published in Minerva Rising, Willawaw Journal, The Writers Newsletter, Haiku Universe, and won the August 2018 Wilda Morris poetry challenge.
+Her non-fiction piece, “It’s All About Attitude,” took grand prize in the Write a DearReader Contest at reader advisory blog, DearReader.com.